 The prominence of issues around global warming, environmental deterioration, climate change and resource shortages have heightened consumer awareness.
 Ultimately, people prefer tasty products that are better for them and better for the planet.

 The global marketplace is booming with plant-based innovation.
-Product launches with vegan and/or plant-based claims have increased considerably over the past five years.
+Product launches with vegan and/or plant-based claims have increased 16% over the past five years.

 Global growth of plant-based product launches